Cenozoic Porpoise Rib Fossils

 Hypural Bone Description, Body Location and Function

-The hypural is a fan-shaped series of bones constituting an important part of the framework of ray-finned fish.
+The hypural bone is a fan-shaped series of bones constituting an important part of the framework of ray-finned fish.
 The hypural bones are sometimes fused into one or two plate-like bones, such as with the case from my fossil collection, shown above.
 The hypural boney-plates join the last few vertebrae of the fish’s spine to the slender bony rays of the fish’s caudal fin.
 Caudal fin is a fancy scientific term for the tailfin.
 The caudal fin is attached to the end of the fish’s caudal peduncle by the hypural bone.
 The caudal peduncle is the narrow part of the fish’s body.
 The tailfin helps the fish steer, balance and propel.
 (See illustration below)

 My hypural fossil was unburied in the Pungo River Formation, Aurora District, North Carolina, USA, dated from the early to middle Miocene Epoch around 23 to 14 million-years-ago.
 It is a large sample.
 I found a close match to the fossil of a tuna fish, Thynnus sp. posted by the Fossil Guy from the same location.